ryjin111/foxAI/README.md

 **🦊 FoxAI - Your autonomous AI-powered crypto analysis and Hyperliquid EVM specialist!** 🚀

-*Powered by advanced autonomous agent technology*
+*Powered by Vercel cron jobs for 24/7 autonomous operation*